Brent Cross West station is the first major new mainline station in London in over a decade.

-Work commences: Spring 2020 (following planning approval)
+Work commenced: Spring 2020 (following planning approval)

 Contractors and contact details: VolkerFitzpatrick

-Current works overview:
+Current works update: